Propagation-Based Vulnerability Impact Assessment for Software Supply Chains

 After the propagation analysis, we obtain graph-based statistics that reflect a vulnerability’s impact across the ecosystem.
 However, these raw data are not readily interpretable or actionable.
 To better profile this impact, we introduce the Vulnerability Propagation Scoring System (VPSS)—a metric that transforms propagation data into a standardized and meaningful impact score for software supply chain vulnerabilities.

-The design of VPSS follows three key principles: (1) Graph awareness: The metric should capture both the breadth (number of affected downstream projects) and depth (propagation chains) of a vulnerability in the dependency graph, reflecting how widely and deeply it spreads.
+VPSS is defined as a propagation-aware measure of vulnerability impact that combines two dimensions: the breadth (the affected share of downstream packages) and the depth (the length of dependency chains).
+Higher scores therefore directly reflect wider and deeper propagation in the ecosystem.
+The design of VPSS follows three key principles: (1) Graph awareness: The metric should incorporate both breadth and depth in the dependency graph to capture how widely and deeply a vulnerability propagates.
 (2) Interpretability and compatibility: VPSS must be easy to understand, ensuring seamless integration into current vulnerability management workflows and complementing static severity metrics such as CVSS.
 (3) Time-awareness: As ecosystems evolve, the metric should adapt to changes such as new dependencies or patches.
 VPSS is thus a dynamic score, supporting longitudinal tracking and timely risk assessment.

 To apply these principles, VPSS transforms the results of vulnerability propagation analysis into a normalized impact score within the 0--10 range.
 As shown in \autoref{fig:overview}, the score is divided into four tiers—\textit{low} (0--4), \textit{medium} (4--7), \textit{high} (7--9), and \textit{critical} (9--10)—for intuitive risk interpretation.